Meals on Wheels provides a nutritous meal delivered by a neighborhood volunteer that helps people live independently.

 Note: Meals on Wheels is open to people of all ages, not just adults over 65

 great food and choices

-Convenient delivery – meals can be delivered daily, a few days a week or a pack of meals once a week to be reheated at home.
+Convenient delivery – meals are delivered weekly by a friendly volunteer.
 Everyone decides what works best for them.

 Meal choices – meals are prepared locally and fresh without preservatives.
 We can accommodate most special diets and offer countless options.
 Some of our dietary options include vegetarian, pureed, gluten free and lactose free.
 All meals are diabetic-friendly and low-sodium.